 The method described here was inspired by the treatise Non Parametric Burning Rate Estimation, authored by Henrik D. Nissen.
 This paper is available for downloading from the DARK web site.

-where Kn is the klemmung, rp is the propellant mass density, c* is the propellant characteristic velocity, and r is the burn rate.
+where Kn is the klemmung (ratio of burning area to throat area), rp is the propellant mass density, c* is the propellant characteristic velocity, and r is the burn rate.
 Steady-state implies that the motor is operating under the condition of choked nozzle flow whereby any chamber pressure variation is due solely to grain geometry, and excludes the "pressure build-up" or "tail-off" phases of operation.
 Derivation of this equation may be found in the Chamber Pressure Theory web page.

 The klemmung and burn rate may be expressed as

 where Ab is the grain burning area and At is the nozzle throat cross-section area, Ds is the surface regression (depth burned) over the incremental time step Dt.